Courtney Meppen-Walter: Career

+Manchester City

 Meppen-Walter began his career with Manchester City; he was released from the club after being found guilty of causing death by careless driving.

+Carlisle United

 In November 2013, after being released from prison, he joined Carlisle United on trial, and later that month he signed an initial one-month contract with the club. in December 2013, manager Graham Kavanagh announced that Meppen-Walter would be considered for the club's next game in the FA Cup, where he made his senior debut.
 On 14 December, Meppen-Walter signed a two-and-a-half-year contract keeping him with the Cumbrian outfit until the summer of 2016.
 Meppen-Walter made his senior league debut later on the same day against Tranmere Rovers, a 4–1 win at Brunton Park.
 He left the club in November 2015.

+Non-League

 Meppen-Walter signed for Conference North club, Chorley in March 2016.

 Meppen-Walter signed for Conference North club, AFC Telford United in June 2020.

 After just one season with Telford, Meppen-Walter joined Radcliffe in August 2021.
 On 26 December 2022, he joined Guiseley on loan.

+In May 2023, he rejoined Guiseley permanently following the expiration of his contract at Radcliffe.

+On 30 December 2023, Meppen-Walter joined Nantwich Town on an initial one-month loan deal, before joining the club permanently on 26 January 2024.

+On 18 December 2024, Meppen-Walter joined North West Counties Football League Premier Division side Bury for an undisclosed fee.

+In January 2025 he joined Stalybridge Celtic on loan.